-Again the possibilities are endless and great imagination is all you really need to enjoy the perfect mini-vacation.
-Be sure to unplug and totally be present and enjoy this time for yourself and your family.
+Again the possibilities are endless and great imagination is all you need to enjoy the perfect mini-vacation.
+Be sure to unplug and be present and enjoy this time for yourself and your family.

 In these days of recovery after COVID-19, most people are struggling to get their finances back in order and we still have many necessary restrictions in place making travel difficult if not impossible.

 There are many benefits to both ‘staycations’ and mini-vacations such as:

 - Renews Energy – taking a mini-vacation or weekend getaway may be just what we need to boost our energy and improve our performance at work.
 We all are aware that simply going somewhere different or trying something new ads excitement to our lives.
 This excitement stays with us once we return home.

 - Resets the mind – we are constantly bogged down with never-ending to-do lists, calendar reminders, and all sorts of distractions pulling us in every direction.
 We need to take time away from these stresses and reset our minds and get focused again on what is important to us.